 Collection agencies charge a fairly high percentage for their services, often between 25% and 50% of the funds recovered, depending on the type of debt.
 But this is to be expected.

 Delinquent debtors are typically transferred to a Collection Agency after 90 days of non-payment and the possibility of recovering anything from these accounts through the efforts of in-house employees is nearly zero.
 Money collected through collection agencies is cash you may have not got otherwise.

 Even with their expertise, a large amount of debt remains unrecoverable without invoking severe, and expensive legal actions.
 So collection agencies must support their businesses with the funds they are able to recover.
 It’s important to remember that without the help of a collection agency nearly all delinquent debt remains unrecoverable.
 Paying 50% on recovered funds is better than the alternative.

 Slightly Higher Possibility of Sour Customer Relationships

 Some customers just get agitated due to the mere fact that the account has been transferred to a collection agency when they themself have failed to fulfill the payment obligation despite your repeated efforts and reminders from your in-house accounting/receivables department.
-Do you even bother so much anyway to maintain relationship with these customers ?
+Do you even bother so much anyway to maintain a good relationship with these customers?